sbidoul/runboat/README.md

   - when the initializaiton job fails, flag the deployment as failed;
   - when there are too many deployments started, stop the oldest started;
   - when there are too many deployments, deleted the oldest created;
-  - when a deployment is deleted, run a cleanp job to destroy the database and delete all kubernetes resources associated with the deployment.
+  - when a deployment is deleted, run a cleanp job to drop the database and delete all kubernetes resources associated with the deployment.

 When a deployment is stopped, the corresponding postgres database remains present, so